-We estimate that \$1.9 million of net derivative gains included in accumulated other comprehensive income ("AOCI") as of December 31, 2018, will be reclassified into earnings within the following 12 months.
-No gains or losses were reclassified from AOCI into earnings as a result of forecasted transactions that failed to occur during fiscal year 2018.
+We estimate that \$0.3 million of net derivative gains included in accumulated other comprehensive income ("AOCI") as of December 31, 2019, will be reclassified into earnings within the following 12 months.
+No gains or losses were reclassified from AOCI into earnings as a result of forecasted transactions that failed to occur during fiscal year 2019.

-Location of (Loss) or Gain

-An ount of (Loss) or Ga Reclassified from

-Derivatives Not Designated as Hedging Recognized in Net Income Accumulated OCI

-Instruments 2018 2017 2016 into Income

-Foreign currency forward contracts \$ \$ (8,493) \$ (8,493) \$ 1,491 \$ - Foreign currency (loss) gain, net
+Derivatives Not Designated As Hedging Ι Location of Gain or (Loss) Instruments 2019 2018 2017 Recognized in Net Income Foreign currency forward contracts \$ (3,662) \$ (8,493) \$ 1,491 Foreign currency loss, net

-At December 31, 2018 and 2017, the fair value of derivatives in a net asset position, which includes accrued interest but excludes any adjustments for nonperformance risk, related to these agreements was \$4.7 million and \$3.9 million, respectively.
-As of December 31, 2018 and 2017, the Company had not posted any collateral related to these agreements.
+At December 31, 2019 and 2018, the fair value of derivatives in a net asset position, which includes accrued interest but excludes any adjustments for nonperformance risk, related to these agreements was \$0.1 million and \$4.7 million, respectively.
+As of December 31, 2019 and 2018, the Company had not posted any collateral related to these agreements.